archetect/archetect/README.md

 From this point, browse the archetypes and catalogs within the [Archetect Github organization](https://github.com/archetect) for some pre-made archetypes you can use immediately, or for inspiration in making your own.
-The README.md files commonly have an archetect command line example that can be copy/pasted to your shell to render a new project.
+The README.md files commonly have an archetect command line example that can be copy/pasted to your shell to render new projects quickly and easily.

 Example: